RyuLandA24/CLASS-L/README.md

 Plotcode_Open.m
 calcqsatB.m (This is a function code)

-The following data are necessary to run Plotcode_Open.m CLASS-B.mat
+The following data are necessary to run Plotcode_Open.m (Working on depositing them.)
+CLASS-B.mat
 CLS_L_Results.mat
 CLS_Results.mat